 The train station today

 Union Station Los Angeles has evolved with the times but still retains its historic charm.
-Trains are still running up and down the coastline to Albuquerque, Klamath Falls and Eugene, Oregon, and Seattle.
+Trains are still running up and down the coastline to Albuquerque, Klamath Falls, Eugene, Oregon, and Seattle.

-Homebound Brew Haus is a gastropub on the South Patio.
-It used to be a Fred Harvey Restaurant.
+The building next to the South Patio used to be a Fred Harvey Restaurant.
 You may remember the film The Harvey Girls with Judy Garland.
 There were many Harvey House depots along rail routes in the Western United States.

-Mary Colter was the original architect best known for her work on buildings at The Grand Canyon.
-She was chief architect and decorator for the Fred Harvey Company from 1902 – 1948.
+Mary Colter was the original architect, best known for her work on buildings at the Grand Canyon.
+She was chief architect and decorator for the Fred Harvey Company from 1902 to 1948.

-The Harvey restaurant closed in 1967 but the building was also used for filming and events in the past.
+The Harvey restaurant closed in 1967, but the building is used for filming and events.

 Fast food and Starbucks are also available in the terminal for travelers who want a quick bite.